surge-synthesizer/b-step/doc/manual/Readme.md

-Basically each sequence works like a single B-Step - you can define [Bar Solo](#bar-solo)'s, you can use [Restart Sequence](#layer-4-restart-sequence) and you can choose a separate MIDI output for each or use the master output (default).
+Basically each sequence works like a single B-Step - you can define [Bar Solo](#bar-solo)'s, you can use [Restart Sequence](#layer-4-restart-sequence) and you can choose a separate MIDI output for each or use the main output (default).

 **The Goals:**